matthaeusheer/fastcode/operation-bench/README.md

 gcc-8 -O3 -fno-tree-vectorize bench.c -o bench
 ```

+On some versions on `gcc` the math library needs to be linked.
+This can be
+performed using the `-lm` flag.

 ## Seg Faults

 If running the code gives a segmentation fault, try increasing `N` in the code.
 This variable